mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

     * Maps and records both use the standard map collection functions for access and modification, but most of the time records are a better choice for domain entities.
-* collections
-    * Clojure operations like conj add elements at the natural insertion point—at the beginning for lists and at the end for vectors.
-    * Many new Clojure developers
-      find it confusing that one operation behaves differently for different data structures.
-    * However, conj is designed to efficiently add elements at the place that’s best for each data structure.
-    * In Clojure, change is always modeled as the application of a pure function to an immutable value, resulting in a new immutable value.
-    * bulk updates
-        * Call transient to get a mutable version of a vector, hash-map, or hash-set (the original stays immutable).
-        * Transient collections can’t be modified by the per- sistent modification functions like conj and assoc .
-            * Transient collections have
-              an equivalent set of functions that mutate the instance, all with a ! suffix: conj! , assoc! , and so on
-            * When mutation is complete, call persistent! to get back to a persistent collection.
-            * (persistent!
-              (reduce #(conj! %1 %2) (transient []) data)))
-    * Updating Maps
-        * basic tools for modifying maps are assoc and dissoc
-        * update function that can transform the value at a key based on applying a function
-        * get from map
-            * (get earth :name)
-            * (earth :name) ;; (2) invoking the map
-            * (:name earth) ;; (3) invoking the keyword key
-                * invoking the keyword as a function is the preferred method
-        * Fortunately, Clojure provides three functions that make updating nested collec- tions easy.
-            * (assoc-in users [:kyle :summary :average :monthly] 3000)
-            * If any nested map doesn’t exist along the way, it gets created and correctly associated.
-            * The next convenience function reads values out of such nested maps.
-This func- tion is called get-in :
-              (get-in users [:kyle :summary :average :monthly])
-            * update-in , which can be
-              used to update values in such nested maps
-                * (update-in users [:kyle :summary :average :monthly] + 500)
 * destructuring
     * (defn describe-salary [person]
       (let [first (:first-name person)